Just Can't Get Enough (Depeche Mode song): Background and recording

 Depeche Mode had released two singles up to this point, "Dreaming of Me" and "New Life", which had reached numbers 57 and 11 on the UK singles charts, respectively, when they were released in early- and mid-1981.

-Vince Clarke told Rolling Stone magazine in 2000 that Spandau Ballet's "To Cut a Long Story Short" inspired him to write "Just Can't Get Enough".
+Vince Clarke told Rolling Stone magazine in the year 2000 that Spandau Ballet's "To Cut a Long Story Short" inspired him to write "Just Can't Get Enough".
 He admitted, "Up to that point, I didn't like dance music or disco at all."
 Upon hearing the Spandau Ballet song, however, he said, "It was the first time I was actually impressed by a rhythm that went 'boom-thwack, boom-thwack, boom-thwack.'
 It was the first time I discovered dance music for myself, and to write a song around that rhythm was quite a revelation for me.
 'Just Can't Get Enough' came out of that."

 "Just Can't Get Enough" was recorded at Blackwing Studios, where Depeche Mode had recorded all their singles up to this point.